dragonflydb/documentation/docs/managing-dragonfly/tiering.md

 * **tiered_ram_misses:**         - how many times an entry lookup resulted in a disk read
 * **tiered_ram_cool_hits:**      - how many times an entry lookup resulted in cooling buffer hit.

+## Performance
+Performance benchmarks against Elasticache instances and Memcached, conducted on AWS instances, demonstrate Dragonfly's superior performance.
+We've conducted loadtests using `r6gd.xlarge` instance on AWS and compared Dragonfly against datastore with similar features, namely Elasticache Data tiering `cache.r6gd.xlarge` instance and self-hosted Memcached/ExtStore server also running on `r6gd.xlarge`.
+The test consisted of writing a 90GB dataset into all stores and then reading them randomly with uniform distribution.

+During the write phase with 200K rps, Memcached had to drop 20% of the workload in order to cope with memory pressure, while Elasticache throttled down the traffic to 66.5K rps.
+Dragonfly handled 200K qps with 7ms P99 latency and with enough RAM reserves to digest even more data.

+During the read phase Dragonfly was the only datastore that could actually saturate local SSD IOPS and reached 60K rps for reads.
+Elasticache could reach 23.5K rps and Memcached reached only 16K rps for reads.
+With 60K rps throughput, Dragonfly inhibited 5ms P99 latency, while both Memcached and Elasticache reached 190ms P99 latency.

 ## System requirements
 Dragonfly Data Tiering requires Linux kernel version 5.19 or higher with io_uring API enabled.